jus-schl/NLP-Search/README.md

 pip install -r requirements.txt
 ```

-The .env file should have the database address of the form DATABASE_URL=postgresql://user:password@localhost:port/databasename
+The .env file should have the database address of the form DATABASE_URL=postgresql://user:password@localhost:port/databasename and a secret key of the form SECRET_KEY=yoursecretkey

 user, password, port and databasename should be changed according to your local info, but the port is by default 5432.